Bunka Archive | SUSHIYA sansaro

 Visit to a Japanese sushi restaurant

-At SUSHIYA we love Japanese culture and first of all for this reason we run the Japanese restaurant sansaro in Munich.
-Since our guests are mostly naturally Munich residents or tourists visiting Munich, [...]
+At SUSHIYA, we love Japanese culture, which is why we run the Japanese restaurant sansaro in Munich.
+Since most of our guests are Munich residents or tourists visiting Munich, many of our working methods and manners in the restaurant are adapted to local customs.
+However, it is worth looking beyond the horizon from time to time, […]

 Shokado box